 Identification and Consideration for Controls

 Licensees subject to the regulations of Subpart H of 10 CFR Part 70 are required to designate as IROFS engineered or administrative controls necessary to meet the 10 CFR 70.61 performance requirements.
-Whether all necessary controls have been designated as IROFS is, therefore, a matter of compliance; however the safety significance of a noncompliance is influenced by the quality of the management measures applied to a control, such as how the control is treated in the licensee’s configuration management program. he staff should consider and credit all formally established and documented controls applicable to the situation and commensurate with their availability and reliability, depending on the management measures applied to them.
+Whether all necessary controls have been designated as IROFS is, therefore, a matter of compliance; however, the safety significance of a noncompliance is influenced by the quality of the management measures applied to a control, such as how the control is treated in the licensee’s configuration management program.
+The staff should consider and credit all formally established and documented controls applicable to the situation and commensurate with their availability and reliability, depending on the management measures applied to them.

 Previously, it was common to discuss crediting IROFS versus other safety controls and whether “full credit” or “partial credit” for a given type of control should be applied to them, as in the case of controls which are failed or degraded.
 This IMC revises that approach.
 Specifically, the amount of risk reduction should not be based solely on the type of control, except as a crude and bounding estimate, but rather should also take into account all relevant characteristics (what NUREG-1520 calls “availability and reliability qualities”).
 Rather than attempting to give partial credit when there are reduced management measures, credit will be given appropriate to the type of control (whether an IROFS or other formally established and documented safety control), taking into account the management measures that were actually applied to it (as opposed to what were required to be applied).

 Other than considering how a control is treated in the licensee’s management measures programs, the staff should make no distinction between IROFS and other formal controls with regard the assessment of safety significance.
 The staff may also consider other characteristics of controls, as appropriate.
 The staff should consider all relevant information so as to arrive at the most realistic determination of safety significance.
 Therefore, enabling events and the natural and credible course of events may also be credited if the licensee’s approved ISA methodology allows this accreditation.
 The licensee must justify enabling events and the natural and credible course of events based on experimental measurements, physical arguments, the nature of the process, etc., when there is adequate assurance that the credited event or condition will be present when needed.